glennfaison/web-page-scraper/README.md

     ```
     This will open the project in your browser at `http://localhost:3000`.

-## Running the app
+## Using the web app

-The app is designed to receive a URL in the field it provides, and run a crawl, the results of which are displayed in tabular form on the page.
+The web app is designed to receive a URL in the field it provides, and run a crawl, the results of which are displayed in tabular form on the page.

 # Architecture